godfather1509/godfather1509/README.md

 - 👋 Hi, I’m @godfather1509
 - 👀 I’m interested in ML
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning DSA in Java
 - 💞️ I’m looking to collaborate on Python and Javascipt
 - 📫 How to reach me ayushg1500@gmail.com